Live stream ended

 The live stream-ended endpoint is an instant Zapier trigger.
 It is powered by api.video's webhooks.
 Each api.video account has 10 webhooks available, and they will push the data to Zapier immediately - leading to the "instant trigger" nomenclature.

-The live stream started webhook will fire when the live-stream.broadcast.ended webhook alert is sent.
+The live stream ended webhook will fire when the live-stream.broadcast.ended webhook alert is sent.
 This means that one of the live streams in your api.video account has ended its broadcast (the broadcasting switches from true to false.).
-It is the opposite alert of the life stream started zap trigger.
+It is the opposite alert of the live stream started zap trigger.

 When you choose this trigger, you'll authenticate your api.video account with your api key (which you can find on the dashboard).
 When you test the Zap - Zapier uses sample data provided by api.video (no webhook has been created yet)